eclipse/paho.mqtt.rust/README.md

 - _"ssl"_ - Whether to enable the use of secure sockets and secure websocket connections.
 - _"vendored-ssl"_ - Whether to build OpenSSL.
 This passes the "vendored" option to the _openssl-sys_ crate.

+The _bundled_ feature requires `CMake` and a C compiler for the target.

+The _vendored-ssl_ feature requires the target C compiler as well, but also requires `Perl` and `make`.

+The default build attempts to speed up the build by using pre-generated C bindings for the recommended Paho C library.
+There are a number of bindings for common build targets, and when the specific target is not found, it resorts to a default for the target word size (32-bit or 64-bit).

+If your using a non-standard target and/or get a SEGFAULT, the first thing to try is using the _build_bindgen_ feature.
+That will generate a new binding file during the build for the specific target, which should fix the segfault in most cases.

+### Using SSL/TLS

-Version 0.9 has started using the [openssl-sys](https://crates.io/crates/openssl-sys) crate which allows for further modification of the behavior through environment variables, such as specifying the location of the OpenSSL library or linking it statically.
-See below for details, or get more information from that crate.
+Starting with Version 0.9.0 we are using the [openssl-sys](https://crates.io/crates/openssl-sys) crate which allows for further modification of the behavior through environment variables, such as specifying the location of the OpenSSL library or linking it statically.

+For more information read the [Rust OpenSSL Docs](https://docs.rs/openssl/latest/openssl), _carefully_.

+In particular:

+- If you use _vendored-ssl_, you need a C compiler for the target, `Perl`, and `make`.

+- If you don't use _vendored-ssl_, it will attempt to use a package manager on the build host to find the library: `pkg-config` on Unix-like systems, `Homebrew` on macOS, and `vcpkg` on Windows.
+This is not recommended when cross-compiling.

-In particular, if you are using a pre-built OpenSSL library, you may now need to set the specific location of the library with an environment variable.
+- If all else fails, you may need to set the specific location of the library with an environment variable.
 For example, on Windows, you may need to do something like this:

     set OPENSSL_DIR=C:\OpenSSL-Win64